 From the selected CONEX shower the particle stack after the first interaction is used as input for a full CORSIKA simulation.
 The result of the CORSIKA simulation should result in a shower similar to the selected one (figure 5.20, left panel, blue dashed line).
 CORSIKA writes out separate information for electrons and positrons sampled in several layers between the point of first interaction and the observer position.
 This information is used in the REAS2 code to calculate the radio emission.
 The output are unlimited bandwidth pulses, that are digitally filtered with a rectangle filter from 43 to 76 MHz.
 The field strength is calculated for the LOPES bandwidth of 33 MHz and for the known antenna positions at ground.
 With the input parameter of the shower direction a lateral distribution in shower coordinates is calculated.
-This distribution can be directly compared with the measured lateral distribution.
-In figure 5.20 (right) this is illustrated for one shower, showing both lateral distributions.
+This distribution can be directly compared with the measured lateral distributions.
+In figure 5.20 this is illustrated for one shower, showing both lateral distributions.
 The red data points and fit belong to the simulation result and the blue data points and fit to the measurement of the LOPES antennas.
-In section C are some more figures given with direct comparisons of data and simulation.